David Hendin

-David Bruce Hendin (born December 16, 1945) is an expert American numismatist specializing in ancient Jewish and Biblical coins and their archaeology.
-Throughout his career, Hendin has also been known as a medical journalist, newspaper columnist, publishing executive, literary agent, and author.
+David Bruce Hendin (born December 16, 1945) is an American numismatist who studies ancient Judean and Biblical coins, ancient scale weights and related archaeology.
+He was elected president of the American Numismatic Society in 2024.
+Hendin has also worked as a medical journalist, newspaper columnist, publishing executive, literary agent, and author.
 Some of Hendin's books include Death as a Fact of Life and the reference Guide to Biblical Coins.

 Early life and education

-David Bruce Hendin is the son of Aaron and Celeste Sherman Hendin (died 1948) and Lillian Karsh Hendin (married 1949).
+David Bruce Hendin is the son of Aaron and Celeste Sherman Hendin (died 1947) and Lillian Karsh Hendin (married 1949).
 Hendin spent his early years in St. Louis.
-After graduating from Ladue Horton Watkins High School in 1963, Hendin attended the University of Missouri in Colombia where he received his Bachelor of Science in Biology in 1967.
-In 1971, Hendin received his MA Degree from Missouri's School of Journalism.
+After graduating from Ladue Horton Watkins High School in 1963, Hendin attended the University of Missouri, Colombia, and he received his Bachelor of Science in Biology in 1967 and his MA in Journalism in 1970.

 Jewish-Biblical numismatics

-Hendin's interest in ancient Jewish and Biblical coins began in 1967 during a year-long stint as a biology teacher at an agricultural high school near the Israeli town of Ashkelon.
-During this time, Hendin learned to speak Hebrew and became interested in the study of ancient Jewish and Biblical coins.
-Aaron Hendin, David's father, had been a long-time collector and student of ancient Jewish coins, though David had not previously shown interested in the subject.
+Hendin's interest in ancient Jewish and Biblical coins began in 1967 during a year as a biology teacher at an agricultural high school near the Israeli town of Ashkelon.
+Aaron Hendin, M.D., David's father, had been a long-time collector and student of ancient Judean coins, though David had not previously shown interest in the subject.

-The younger Hendin went on to be mentored by Ya’akov Meshorer, professor of Archaeology and Numismatics at Hebrew University and Chief Curator of the Israel Museum, where he founded the numismatic department.
+The younger Hendin went on to be mentored by Ya’akov Meshorer, professor of Archaeology and Numismatics at Hebrew University and Chief Curator of Archaeology at the Israel Museum.
 Hendin edited and published Meshorer's Ancient Jewish Coinage Vols.
 I & 2 as well as the English edition of Meshorer's A Treasury of Jewish Coins.
 Upon Meshorer's death in 2002, Hendin helped establish the Meshorer Prize in Numismatics given by the Israel Museum.
 He now sits on the board that awards this prize.
-Also among Hendin's mentors was Dan Barag, professor of Archaeology and Numismatics at Hebrew University and Shraga Qedar.

-In 1985 and 1986, Hendin returned to Israel as the chief numismatist of the Joint Sepphoris Project excavations under the auspices of Duke University (Eric and Carol Meyers) and Hebrew University (Ehud Netzer).
-He again excavated in 2011 with the Duke team.
+In 1985 and 1986, Hendin served as chief numismatist of the Joint Sepphoris Project excavations under the auspices of Duke University (Eric and Carol Meyers) and Hebrew University (Ehud Netzer).
+He again excavated in 2011 with the Duke team in preparation of their final Sepphoris publication.

-Hendin has published more than 50 articles in this field.
-In 1992, Hendin was elected a Fellow of the American Numismatic Society and is now a Life Fellow.
-He has donated many numismatic and archaeological objects to the Israel Museum, Jerusalem and was honored in 2001 as a Sponsor of the Israel Museum.
-He is also a trustee and adjunct curator at the American Numismatic Society.
+Hendin has published more than 80 articles in academic journals.
+In 1992, he was elected a Fellow of the American Numismatic Society and is now a Life Fellow.
+He was elected president of the ANS in 2024.
+He has donated many numismatic and archaeological objects to the Israel Museum, Jerusalem, and was honored in 2001 as a Sponsor of the Israel Museum.